Toric Stacks II: Intrinsic Characterization of Toric Stacks: Introduction

 \section{Introduction}

 This paper, together with its prequel \cite{toricartin1}, introduces a theory of toric stacks which encompasses and extends the many pre-existing theories in the literature \cite{lafforgue,bcs,fmn,iwanari,can,tyomkin}.
 Recall from \cite[Definition 1.1]{toricartin1} that a \emph{toric stack} is defined to be the stack quotient $[X/G]$ of a normal toric variety $X$ by a subgroup $G$ of the torus of $X$.
 As with toric varieties, one can understand toric stacks through a combinatorial theory of \emph{stacky fans}.
-In Toric Stacks I \cite{toricartin1}, we introduce a notion of stacky fan, show that every toric stack comes from a stacky fan, and develop a rich dictionary between stacky fans and their associated toric stacks, thereby allowing one to easily read off properties of a toric stack from its stacky fan.
+In Toric Stacks I \cite{toricartin1}, we introduce the notion of stacky fan, show that every toric stack comes from a stacky fan, and develop a rich dictionary between stacky fans and their associated toric stacks, thereby allowing one to easily read off properties of a toric stack from its stacky fan.

-In contrast to \cite{toricartin1}, which develops the tools to study a toric stack, the focus of this paper is how to show a given stack is toric in the first place.
+In contrast to \cite{toricartin1}, which develops the tools to study a toric stack, the focus of this paper is how to show that a given stack is toric in the first place.
 A classical result (see for example \cite[Corollary 3.1.8]{cls}) shows that if $X$ is a finite type \emph{scheme} with a dense open torus $T$ whose action on itself extends to $X$, then $X$ is a toric variety if and only if it is normal and separated.
 Similarly, the main result of this paper states that with suitable hypotheses, if $\X$ is an Artin stack with a dense open torus $T$ whose action on itself extends to an action of $\X$, then $\X$ is a toric stack:

-{ {\ref{thm:main}} \begin{theorem} Let $\X$ be an Artin stack of finite type over an algebraically closed field $k$ of characteristic 0.
+{ {\ref{thm:main}} \begin{theorem} Let $\X$ be an Artin stack of finite type over an algebraically closed field $k$ of characteristic $0$.
 Suppose $\X$ has an action of a torus $T$ and a dense open substack which is $T$-equivariantly isomorphic to $T$.
 Then $\X$ is a toric stack if and only if the following conditions hold: \begin{enumerate} \item $\X$ is normal, \item $\X$ has affine diagonal, \item geometric points of $\X$ have linearly reductive stabilizers, and \item every point of $[\X/T]$ is in the image of an \'etale representable map from a stack of the form $[U/G]$, where $U$ is quasi-affine and $G$ is an affine group.
-(See Definition \ref{def:global-type} and Remark \ref{rmk:everything-is-global-type}) \end{enumerate} \end{theorem} }
+(See Definition \ref{def:global-type} and Remark \ref{rmk:everything-is-global-type}; a forthcoming result of Alper, Hall, and Rydh shows that this condition is superfluous.) \end{enumerate} \end{theorem} }

 Note that unlike the classical result about toric varieties, we cannot require our stacks to be separated.
 Indeed, algebraic stacks which are not Deligne-Mumford are hardly ever separated.
 The condition that the stack have affine diagonal essentially replaces the separatedness condition (see Remark \ref{rmk:affine-diagonal<->separated}).
 In particular, there exist ``toric schemes'': toric stacks which are schemes, but which are not toric varieties because they are not separated (see Example \ref{Eg:non-affine-diag}).